Posted by San Luis Obispo Mom on Saturday, July 9, 2022 Under: Cruise Review

-I've raved about the similarities between the beautiful places that we went to during our cruise and my home county, San Luis Obispo (SLO).
+I've raved about the similarities between the beautiful places that we went to during our cruise and the county that I live in, San Luis Obispo (SLO).
 If you've never been to the Central Coast of California where SLO is, you can see pictures of the beaches that I took all around San Luis Obispo (SLO) County on my blog or you can view my instagram via @sanluisobispomom.

 - If you're traveling by plane, don't pack anything with aerosol like sunscreen spray or hairspray.
 Find sunscreen lotion that you apply yourself that are non-spray!
 Aerosol is not allowed on planes for travel.
 If you're just driving to your port to hop on the cruise ship, then aerosol spray is fine to pack as aerosol is okay to bring with you on the ship.
 I always prefer using the lotion that you apply on yourself anyway.

 - Find a waterproof pouch before you get on the cruise so that you're ready to take pictures with the waterproof pouch if you'll be near a lot of water activities.
 You don't want to accidentally break your phone!